 Visit the Orientation website for registration information.

-❏ Submit your final official transcripts – Enrolling students must submit their final official high school transcript by July 1, 2016.
-If you attended a community college or earned college credits during high school, please arrange for that school to send an official transcript to the Undergraduate Admissions Office by July 1, 2016.
+Before You Arrive.❏ Submit your final official transcripts – Enrolling students must submit their final official high school transcript by July 1, 2017.
+If you attended a community college or earned college credits during high school, please arrange for that school to send an official transcript to the Undergraduate Admissions Office by July 1, 2017.

 Send transcripts to:

 Office of Undergraduate Admissions